Gopika Anil

 Gopika Anil is an Indian actress who appears in Malayalam films and television.
 She is best known for her role as Kabani in Zee Keralam's drama series Kabani and Anjali in Asianet's popular drama serial Santhwanam.

 Early life

-Gopika was born on 26 April in Kozhikode, Kerala, India.
-She completed her Bachelor's degree in Ayurvedic Medicine and Surgery (BAMS) from SDM College in Kerala.
-Her younger sister, Keerthana Anil, is also a television actress.
+Gopika was born on 26 April in Kozhikode, Kerala.
+After completing her education at Chinmaya Vidyalaya and at St. Joseph's School in Kozhikode, she completed her Bachelor's degree in Ayurvedic Medicine and Surgery (BAMS) from SDM College in Karnataka.
+Her younger sister, Keerthana, is also a television actress.

 Personal life

-Gopika got engaged to actor and Malayalam television presenter Govind Padmasoorya on 22 October 2023.
-They both got married on 28 January 2024.
+Gopika got engaged to the actor and television presenter Govind Padmasoorya on 22 October 2023.
+They got married on 28 January 2024.

 Career

 Gopika started her career as a child artist in Shivam and Balettan in 2004 with her sister Keerthana.